Mikhus/canvas-gauges/pages/documentation/examples.md

 examples: true
 ---
 <script>var examplePage=true</script>
 Canvas Gauges are highly configurable library.
-So you may use your fantasy to draw different gauges of different look and feel, displaying different kind of information.
-Here we simply tried to show you what it can be, when simply changing default gauge options.
+So you may use your fantasy to draw variety of gauges of different look and feel, displaying different kind of information.

 **All gauges on this page are interactive.
 Click the gauge to get it's code.
-Mouse over to animate.**
+Mouse over to animate (or touch and wait for animation on mobile devices).**

 ## Zero Configuration Gauges